emmanuel-battesti/place-bot/README.md

 ## Game Engine

 In *Simple-Playgrounds*, the game engine used is *Arcade*.
-Robot enters a Playground, and starts acting and perceiving within this environment.
+The robot enters a Playground, and starts acting and perceiving within the environment.
 The perception/action/communication loop is managed by the game engine.
 At each time step, all perception is acquired.
 Then according to actions to do, robot is moved.
 Everything is synchronized, unlike what you would get on a real robot.

 ## Physics Engine

-In *Simple-Playgrounds*, the 2d physics library *Pymunk* is used.
-The physic engine deals with simple physics, such as collision and friction.
+In *Simple-Playgrounds*, the 2D physics library *Pymunk* is used.
+The physics engine handles simple physics, such as collision and friction.
 This gives a mass and inertia to all objects.

 # Installation